chirpstack/chirpstack-docs/src/chirpstack-gateway-os/getting-started.md

 #### Wi-Fi

-If your gateway has Wi-Fi support, then the ChirpStack Gateway OS will create an access-point to which you can connect with the name `ChirpStackAP` and password `ChirpStackAP`.
+If your gateway has Wi-Fi support, then the ChirpStack Gateway OS will create an access-point to which you can connect with the name `ChirpStackAP-XXXXXX` and password `ChirpStackAP`.

 Once connected with `ChirpStackAP` the IP of the gateway is `192.168.0.1`.